laravel/docs/validation.md

 The field under validation must be empty or not present if the _anotherfield_ field is equal to any _value_.

-If you would like to construct a more complex condition for the `prohibited_if` rule, you may use the `Rule::prohibitedIf` method.
+If complex conditional prohibition logic is required, you may utilize the `Rule::prohibitedIf` method.
 This method accepts a boolean or a closure.
-When passed a closure, the closure should return `true` or `false` to indicate if the field under validation is required:
+When given a closure, the closure should return `true` or `false` to indicate if the field under validation should be prohibited:

     use Illuminate\Support\Facades\Validator;
     use Illuminate\Validation\Rule;